ViewSonic Library > Creative Work > What Is HDR? HDR vs. SDR Compared

 Unlocking HDR: What Makes It Work?

 HDR isn’t a one-size-fits-all technology.
-The quality and performance of HDR are influenced by a few key factors — from the type of HDR standard being used to the compatibility of your devices and the content you’re watching.
+Its quality and performance depend on several key factors, including the HDR standard used, your device compatibility, and the content you’re watching.
 Let’s break it down.

-When it comes to HDR, two prominent standards dominate the market: Dolby Vision and HDR10.
+When it comes to HDR, several standards dominate the market, including Dolby Vision, HDR10, HDR10+, and HLG.
 Each has its own strengths, limitations, and industry support.
 Here’s what you need to know:

 Dolby Vision: The Premium Choice

-Dolby Vision is considered the “premium” HDR standard, offering 12-bit color depth and a potential brightness ceiling of 10,000 nits — far beyond what most displays can achieve today.
+Dolby Vision supports up to 12-bit color processing and peak brightness levels up to 10,000 nits in its specification It uses dynamic metadata to adjust brightness and tone mapping scene by scene, helping optimize image quality based on the display’s capabilities.
 However, it comes at a cost.
-Dolby Vision requires specialized hardware (a Dolby Vision chip) and comes with licensing fees for manufacturers.
+Dolby Vision requires licensed hardware support and comes with licensing fees for manufacturers.
 As a result, only select high-end TVs, monitors, and devices support Dolby Vision, making it a luxury feature for those seeking the best possible HDR experience.

 HDR10: The Accessible Standard

 Unlike Dolby Vision, HDR10 is an open standard, meaning manufacturers don’t have to pay licensing fees to use it.
-It offers 10-bit color depth and supports up to 1,000 nits of brightness, which is more than sufficient for most consumer displays.
+It offers 10-bit color depth and is commonly mastered at up to 1,000 nits of brightness, though the specification itself supports higher peak levels.
 As the default HDR format for 4K UHD Blu-ray and widely used on platforms like PlayStation 5 and Xbox Series X, HDR10 is more accessible and widely supported across TVs, monitors, and gaming consoles.
 It’s also a key feature in monitors from ViewSonic ColorPro and ViewSonic GAMING, making it a go-to choice for creatives and gamers alike.

 Is Your Setup Ready for HDR?